The festivities in honor of the Holy Blood (Sang Santíssima), patron saint of the city, are the major festivals of Dénia.

 When is celebrated

-The party begins the morning of the first Saturday in July and lasts 9 days, until Sunday of the following week, usually ending with a castle of fires that marks the closure.
+The party begins the morning of the first or second Saturday of July and lasts 9 days, until Sunday of the following week, usually ending with a castle of fires that marks the closure.

 Acts